isomerpages/imda-tradetrust/_about/Legality Guide.md

 the UK and the US</p>
 </li>
 <li>
-<p>Advice on how TradeTrust eBLs work between MLETR and non-MLETR countries/territories</p>
+<p>Advice on how TradeTrust eBLs can work between MLETR and non-MLETR countries/territories</p>
 <p></p>
 </li>
 </ul>